Nursing (R.N. to B.S.N.)

 Pre-requisites: RNs Only

-Dr. Nancie Bruce, R.N. to B.S.N.
+Dr. Nancie Crespi, R.N. to B.S.N.
 Program Director

 Ms. Denise Jarboe, Assistant Professor of Nursing